TiC-1/fizzbuzz/README.md

 Let's demonstrate this by refactoring our code slightly and running the tests again.

-Let's re-write our fizzbuzz function, but this time the first if statement will check if num is divisible by both 3 and 5 and return 'FizzBuzz' if true, and our else statement will just return the number if any of the other conditions are not met:
+Let's re-write our fizzbuzz function, but this time make the first if statement check if num is divisible by both 3 and 5 and return 'FizzBuzz' if true.
+We will also change the two else if statements as the first if statement checks for both conditions (divisible by both 3 and 5), so we only need to check if the number is either divisible by 3 (for fizz) or divisible by 5 (for bazz).
+Finally, we will include an else statement to return the number if none of the other conditions are met.

 ```
 function fizzbuzz(num) {
   if (num % 3 === 0 && num % 5 === 0) {
     return 'FizzBuzz'
-  } else if (num % 3 === 0 && num % 5 !== 0) {
+  } else if (num % 3 === 0) {
     return 'Fizz'
-  } else if (num % 5 === 0 && num % 3 !== 0) {
+  } else if (num % 5 === 0) {
     return 'Buzz'
   } else {
     return num